Gates Foundation makes its biggest-ever equity investment in German biotech

 As part of the deal, any Gates Foundation-funded products will be made available by CureVac at affordable prices in poor countries.

-Bill Gates, the billionaire co-founder of Microsoft Corp (MSFT.O), and wife Melinda set up the Gates Foundation to fight disease and poverty around the world.
+Bill Gates, the billionaire co-founder of Microsoft Corp , and wife Melinda set up the Gates Foundation to fight disease and poverty around the world.